chauxvive/100-days-of-code/log.md

  * 3/10 complete

 **Thoughts**:
 Durham fair weekend!
-I'll make up the rest of this tomorrow morning.
+Feeling good about React/Redux.
 I spent some time staring at and thinking about my JS cash register problem but haven't made meaningful progress on it.
 Talked to a coder friend about React, Flutter, Google, and getting work.
 He's going to talk to some friends at Google in NYC which would be freaking sweet.
 Better hustle my tail here, huh?

 **Links to work:**